What Is PCP (Phencyclidine)?

 - Muscle cramps

-Other signs of PCP addiction are the inability to control one’s intake or increasing one’s PCP intake.
-Such challenges can create long-term effects lasting up to a year like suicidal thoughts, mania, flashbacks, and social isolation.
+Other signs of PCP addiction include the inability to control one’s intake of the drug and/or increasing one’s intake of the substance.
+Long-term abuse of the drug may produce serious side effects like suicidal thoughts, mania, flashbacks, and social isolation.

 Examining Modern PCP Use

-The days of heavy PCP use have slowly made a comeback.
-Previous decades boasted heavy PCP use; however, modern use of PCP in increasing as well.
 PCP is currently especially popular in the form of a yellow liquid.
-Some consumers are young teens who soak PCP in cigarettes.
-Like many harmful substances, early exposure to drugs like PCP deeply affect the mind.
-Teens have a higher risk of developing a psychosis later on in life if they abuse PCP.
+Some consumers are young teens who soak cigarettes in the drug to experience its effects.
+Like with many harmful substances, early exposure PCP deeply affects the mind.
+Teens have a higher risk of developing psychosis later on in life if they abuse the substance.

-A Washington D.C. report mentioned “10% of adults within D.C.’s justice system tested positive for the drug.”
-Additional findings revealed 1% of 12th grade students had PCP in their system in recent years.
+One report out of the nation’s capital found that “10% of adults within D.C.’s justice system tested positive for the drug.”
+Additional findings revealed 1% of 12th grade students had the drug in their system in recent years.
 There was a 400% increase in PCP-related emergency department visits between 2005 to 2011.
-Men accounted for 69% of these numbers, while the most common ages were between 25 to 39 years of age in 2011.
-Several of these visits included a combination of other drugs like marijuana, heroin and cocaine.
+Men accounted for 69% of this total, and most people hospitalized in 2011 were between the ages of 25 and 39.
+Several of these visits included a combination of other drugs like Marijuana, Heroin, and Cocaine.
 Finally, 2011 emergency department visits for PCP, MDMA, and LSD combined were at 75,538 in the United States.
-2017 statistics revealed 2.2% of people aged 12 and older had experienced PCP use in their lifetime, and 2.7% of people aged 26 and older had used PCP in their lifetime.
+Statistics from 2017 revealed 2.2% of people aged 12 and older had used the substance during their lifetime, as had 2.7% of people aged 26 and older.

-Once someone becomes dependent or addicted to PCP and suddenly stops, they will endure painful withdrawal symptoms.
-People suffering PCP use disorders suffer confusion, increased appetite, depression and increased cravings for PCP.
+Once someone becomes dependent on or addicted to PCP and then suddenly stops, they will endure painful withdrawal symptoms.
+People suffering PCP use disorders suffer confusion, increased appetite, depression, and increased cravings for the substance.
 Psychotic symptoms like paranoia can develop and be difficult to stop.
 Treatment is essential in curbing cravings and side effects.
-People struggling should consider inpatient or outpatient rehab as they are in a safe environment to heal and be supervised.
+People struggling should consider inpatient or outpatient rehab, which provide a safe environment in which to heal and be supervised.
 There are medications people in rehab have access to which make withdrawal less uncomfortable.

 Find Help Today

 PCP abuse can have many damaging effects on the mind and body.
-Finding help and getting treatment is key in investing in your health and wellness.
-If you or a loved one struggles with PCP abuse, or dips cigarettes in PCP liquids, contact a treatment expert.
-People considering rehab have many treatment options and can explore what are available.
-Contact a dedicated treatment specialist now to find out more.
+Finding help and getting treatment is key to investing in your health and wellness.
+If you or a loved one struggles with PCP abuse, there is support available.
+There are many treatment options available for anyone considering rehab.
+Contact a treatment provider now to find out more.